Skip to Content

 How To Get a Room Upgrade in Vegas

-Resorts will also commonly email you discounted upgrade options as your dates of travel approach.
-I personally have scored exciting room upgrades at both Aria and Cosmopolitan through this type of follow-up email offer.
+Resorts commonly email discounted upgrade options as your travel dates approach.
+I’ve secured exciting room upgrades at both Aria and The Cosmopolitan through follow-up offers like these.

 Many on social media espouse the effectiveness of the $20 sandwich trick.

 The $20 trick is executed by discreetly passing a $20 bill to the check-in employee sandwiched between your ID and credit card while simultaneously asking for a complimentary room upgrade.
-While it’s worked for many upgrade seekers, I don’t suggest that exact course of action.
+While it can work, I don’t recommend it.

-Instead, I suggest simply asking for a complimentary room upgrade at check-in.
+Instead, simply ask for a complimentary room upgrade at check-in.
 Usually, if the hotel isn’t running at capacity, you’ll receive it if available.
+I was recently upgraded to the Nobu Tower at Caesars Palace this way.

-To provide additional incentive, I like to hold a $20 bill in view when asking for the upgraded room and handing it over if the front desk is able to accommodate my request.
+To provide additional incentive, I like to hold a $20 bill in view when asking for the upgraded room and handing it over if the front desk can accommodate my request.

-At the time of booking online, you can also make a note of the type of upgrade you desire in the “special requests” field.
+When booking online, you can also indicate the type of upgrade you want in the “special requests” field.
 You can then follow that up by asking at the front desk at check-in.
 It’s no guarantee, but it’ll give you a chance.

-When asking for an upgraded hotel room, the front desk typically has more leeway to adjust your reservation if you booked directly with them as opposed to a 3rd party.
-Obviously, hotels are also more included to upgrade the room of someone who is their customer as opposed to someone who booked elsewhere.
+When requesting an upgrade, the front desk will have more leeway to adjust your reservation if you booked directly with them rather than through a 3rd party.
+Obviously, hotels are more likely to upgrade their customers than those who booked elsewhere.

 I’ve made it standard practice to speak up when checking in, saying something like “Hey, I don’t know if you’re running at capacity, but I’d be thrilled if there are any free or cheap upgrade options available”.